codexstanford/vscode-epilog-pjames27/README.md

 ### File types
 - A .hdf file should only contain a dataset.
 - A .hrf file should only contain a ruleset.
+- A .metadata file should contain epilog metadata in the form of an epilog dataset.
-- A .epilogscript file should contain the three lines below, in any order.
+- A .epilogscript file should contain the three or four lines below, in any order.
 The query can be executed on the specified ruleset and dataset(s) by running the "Epilog: Run Script" command from the .epilogscript file.
 The results will be printed to the "Epilog Language Server" output channel.
-    - dataset: <filepath> (to a single file or to a folder containing one or more .hdf files)
+    - dataset: \<filepath\> (to a single file or to a folder containing one or more .hdf files) (required)
-    - ruleset: <filepath> (to a single file)
+    - ruleset: \<filepath\> (to a single file) (required)
-    - query: <epilog query>
+    - query: \<epilog query\> (required)
-    - dotrace: <true/false> (optional, defaults to false)
+    - dotrace: \<true/false\> (optional, defaults to false.
+At most one such line.)
+        - If true, the program trace will be printed to the output channel.
 - A .epilogbuild file should contain the lines below, in any order.
-Can contain any number of <filepath> and <filepath> ==> <newfilepath> lines.
-Can contain at most one each of prefix and overwrite lines.
+Can contain any number of \<filepath\> and \<filepath\> ==> \<newfilepath\> lines.
+Can contain at most one each of the prefix and overwrite lines.
-    - <filepath> ==> <newfilepath>
+    - \<filepath\> ==> \<newfilepath\>
         - Can contain any number of such lines.
-Will save the consolidated contents to the file specified by <directory portion of <newfilepath>, as a relative path><prefix><filename portion of filepath>.
+Will save the consolidated contents to the file specified by \<directory portion of \<newfilepath\>, as a relative path\>\<prefix\>\<filename portion of filepath\>.
-    - <filepath>
+    - \<filepath\>
         - Can contain any number of such lines.
-Will automatically generate a new filename of the form <non-directory portion of prefix><filename without extension><num>.<filename's extension> and save the consolidated contents to that file.
+Will automatically generate a new filename of the form \<non-directory portion of prefix\>\<filename without extension\>\<num\>.\<filename's extension\> and save the consolidated contents to that file.
             - Will be saved to the directory reached by joining the following: the directory of the .epilogbuild file, the directory portion of the filename, and the directory portion of the prefix.
-    - prefix: <string> (optional, defaults to ''.
+    - prefix: \<string\> (optional, defaults to the empty string.
 At most one such line.)
-        - If specified, the prefix will be prepended to all filenames when generating new filenames.
-    - overwrite: <true/false> (optional, defaults to false.
+    - overwrite: \<true/false\> (optional, defaults to false.
 At most one such line.)
         - If true, will overwrite existing files when saving the consolidated contents to a file, without asking the user.
         - If false, will not overwrite existing files when saving the consolidated contents to a file, without asking the user.

 ### Running queries
 - See the information on the .epilogscript file type above.

 ### YAML Frontmatter
 - For .hdf, .hrf, and .metadata files, other files of the same type can be specified in the YAML frontmatter using relative filepaths.
     - When the "Run Script" or "Consolidate" commands are run, the post-YAML frontmatter contents of the specified files are considered.
         - E.g. when "Run Script" is run on a .hrf file, the Epilog ruleset is constructed from the contents of the specified .hrf file, from the post-YAML frontmatter contents of the files directly referenced in the .hrf file's frontmatter, and so on recursively from the files referenced in *those* files' frontmatter.
     - The YAML frontmatter field whose values are considered is different for each file type:
         - For .hdf files, the field is "dataset".
         - For .hrf files, the field is "ruleset".
         - For .metadata files, the field is "metadata".
     - The structure of the YAML frontmatter is as follows:
         - The first and last lines are "---".
         - A field is a whitespace-free string ending with a colon, followed by any whitespace and then a value.
         - A value is any string starting with a tab or four spaces, followed by a dash and a space, and then any string.
         - e.g.
             ```
             ---
             dataset:
                 - <filepath>
                 - ...
                 - <filepath>
             ---
             ```

 ## Extension Settings

  - Epilog > Universal
     - Data: absolute filepath to a .hdf file.
 Will be included in dataset when running a query.
     - Rules: absolute filepath to a .hrf file.
 Will be included in ruleset when running a query.
     - Metadata: absolute filepath to a .metadata file.
 Will be included in metadata for validation.
 (Once metadata validation is implemented.)
 - Epilog > Consolidate
     - Include Universal Files: boolean.
 If true, will include the universal files when consolidating.
 ## Known Issues

 - Metadata validation is not yet implemented.